myonathanlinkedin/ATIC/README.md

  - Internally, SHD (700×time) is converted into a 2×34×34 representation for the combined pipeline.

 ## Quickstart

+The benchmark automatically uses ATIC and NAA frameworks for enhanced temporal processing and architecture adaptation.

 From the repository root (recommended):